 Information For Patients

-The Australian Society of Plastic Surgeons (ASPS) has secured important support from the MSAC (Medicare Services Advisory Committee).
-MSAC has publically recommended creating a new MBS (Medicare Benefits Schedule) item for abdominoplasty with repair of rectus diastasis after pregnancy.
+After reaching out to the community and to its Members in October 2021, The Australian Society of Plastic Surgeons (ASPS) campaigned to secure important support for their application to create a new MBS item number for abdominoplasty with repair of rectus diastasis after pregnancy.

 Frequently Asked Questions

 What do the recent announcements around surgical repair of rectus diastasis mean?